Unavoidable Induced Subgraph of Infinite 2-connected Graphs: Introduction

 Let $G$ be an infinite graph.
-We call $G$ \emph{connected} if it has a finite path between every two of its vertices; we call $G$ \emph{$2$-connected} if $G- v$ is connected for every vertex $v$ of $G$.
-Examples of infinite 2-connected graphs are shown in \cref{fig:2ctinf}.
+We call $G$ \emph{connected} if it has a path between every two of its vertices; we call $G$ \emph{$2$-connected} if $G- v$ is connected for every vertex $v$ of $G$.
 A \emph{ray}, denoted $P_\infty$, consists of an infinite sequence of vertices $\{v_1,v_2,v_3,\dots\}$ with edges of the form $v_iv_{i+1}$ for $i\in\mathbb{N}$.
 The vertex $v_1$ is the \emph{initial vertex} of the ray.
-An \emph{infinite vertex} is a vertex of infinite degree.
-K\"{o}nig's Infinity Lemma \cite{konig} implies the following theorem. \begin{theorem} Every infinite connected graph has a vertex of infinite degree or contains a ray. \end{theorem} The following result for infinite connected graphs is an immediate consequence of \cref{thm:inframsey,thm:konig}.
+A graph with no vertices of infinite degree is called \emph{locally-finite}.
+In \cite{konig}, K\"{o}nig proved his Infinity Lemma stated below. \begin{theorem} Every infinite connected graph has a vertex of infinite degree or contains an induced ray. \end{theorem} The following result for infinite connected graphs is an immediate consequence of \cref{thm:inframsey,thm:konig}.

 \begin{theorem} Every infinite connected graph contains an induced $K_\infty$, $K_{1,\infty}$, or $P_\infty$. \end{theorem}